 Sustainable investment strategies

-There are (almost) as many investment approaches as there are fund managers on the planet.
-Which doesn’t make comparing investments any easier.
+There are (almost) as many investment approaches as fund managers on the planet, making comparing investments even more difficult.

 However, based on the investment strategy applied, sustainable funds can be grouped as follows:

-What sustainable investment strategy has the biggest impact?
+What sustainable investment strategy has the most significant impact?

 While not clear-cut (and bearing in mind that a fund can apply more than one of these strategies), there is a bit of an evolution from left to right:

-- Investment managers, as they first embark on assessing investment opportunities beyond their financial value, start by measuring their status quo based on ESG criteria to understand what they are invested in.
+• As they first embark on assessing investment opportunities beyond their financial value, investment managers start by measuring their status quo based on ESG criteria to understand what they are invested in.

-- As they find pertinent risks from an ESG perspective, they exclude the highest-risk companies to reduce their exposure.
+• As they find pertinent risks from an ESG perspective, they exclude the highest-risk companies to reduce their exposure.
 Or they dial up their corporate engagement.
-This means they drive change through actions like voting for the adoption of an ESG-based remuneration framework or an independent review of a company’s OHS framework.
+This means they drive change through actions like voting for adopting an ESG-based remuneration framework or an independent review of a company’s OHS framework.

-- With investors increasingly interested in investments that (pro-actively) contribute to change in specific areas (like clean water, regenerative agriculture or green transport), investment managers use ESG criteria not only to mitigate risk but also to identify opportunities and create portfolios that meet investor demands.
+• With investors increasingly interested in investments that (proactively) contribute to change in specific areas (like clean water, regenerative agriculture or green transport), investment managers use ESG criteria to mitigate risk, identify opportunities and create portfolios that meet investor demands.

-On the right side of the table, for example, you would find investments in companies that develop carbon sequestration technologies.
-As these technologies are relatively new, these companies tend to be start-ups or early-stage businesses.
+For example, you would find investments in companies that develop carbon sequestration technologies on the right side of the table.
+These technologies are relatively new, so these companies tend to be start-ups or early-stage businesses.
 And as they are not (yet) publicly traded, this is the space where Private Equity funds and Venture Capital firms operate.

 What sustainable investment strategies are most prevalent?